-There’s been a lot talk lately about how to check your site to make sure there aren’t any problems that could cause a penalty or loss in microscoperankings.
+There’s been a lot talk lately about how to check your site to make sure there aren’t any problems that could cause a penalty or loss in rankings.
 When I check out a website, it’s often after something bad has already happened, so in those instances, I’m usually looking for something very specific.
 That often turns out to be link-related, which requires some significant work with the link profile.
 I’m not going to get into that in detail today, though.

 For a new client, I nearly always have to do a complete site audit, and when I do, I like to look at everything.
 Here’s the way I go about auditing a site: